mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 #### Communicate Linkage Information with Data Owners

-The Linkage System will generate matching information to be shared with Data Owners.
-Match information shall be represented as a [FHIR Bundle](https://www.hl7.org/fhir/bundle.html) that conforms to the Matching Bundle Profile.
+The Record Linkage System will generate matching information to be shared with Data Owners.
+Match information shall be represented as a [FHIR Bundle](https://www.hl7.org/fhir/bundle.html) that conforms to the [Matching Bundle Profile](StructureDefinition-matching-bundle.html).
+The Matching Bundle shall contain Patient resources, the same set of resources that were provided to the matching process.
+The Record Linkage System or PPRL Client is responsible for modifying those resources such that their identifier data element contains a new linking identifier.
+An example of this can be seen by comparing the [PPRL Patient Example](Patient-PPRLPatientExample.html) with the [Matching PPRL Patient Example](Patient-12345.html).
+Note the new identifier in the `https://example-linkage-agent.org/linkage-id` system.

 ### FHIR Bulk Data